TobenderZephyr/dsabot/README.md

 ### !skill [skillname]
 Returns the current level of the desired skill.

+### !attack [weaponname] ([-Disadvantages/+Advantages])
+Rolls an attack by using the weapon based skillset.
+Calculates your combat technique value and takes into account for `MU` or `FF`.
+`caution`: It does not yet make use of any benefits or disadvantages your character possesses.

+ie. `!attack Waqqif`

+For a list of weapons to chose from, use `!weapons`

 ### !talent [skillname] ([-Disadvantages/+Advantages])
 Rolls 3 dice and compares the results of each with your current level of character attributes including your bonus on that particular skill.
 `caution`: It does not yet make use of any benefits or disadvantages your character has (at the moment).